Work : Prize 8 October 2013 (Nobel price physics) chart Placidus Equal_H.

 Belgian physicist, he received the Nobel Prize in 2013 with his British colleague Peter Higgs.
 Link to Wikipedia biography

-The Royal Swedish Academy of Sciences awarded the 2013 Nobel Prize in Physics jointly to François Englert and Peter Higgs "for the theoretical discovery of a mechanism that contributes to our understanding of the origin of mass of subatomic particles, and which recently was confirmed through the discovery of the predicted fundamental particle, by the ATLAS and CMS experiments at CERN's Large Hadron Collider".
-Beyond the Nobel Prize, Englert has received numerous other prestigious awards and honors, including the Francqui Prize, the Wolf Prize in Physics, and the Prince of Asturias Award for Technical and Scientific Research.
+François Englert was born on November 6, 1932, in Brussels, Belgium.
+He is a prominent theoretical physicist known for his work in the field of particle physics.
+Englert was awarded the Nobel Prize in Physics in 2013 for the theoretical discovery of a mechanism that contributes to our understanding of the origin of mass of subatomic particles, and which recently was confirmed through the discovery of the predicted fundamental particle, by the ATLAS and CMS experiments at CERN's Large Hadron Collider.